cmluna2913/FruitImageRecognition/README.md

 A food image recognition system would help take some of the work away from the user when inputing information, as well as help generate tags that could help search results be more accurate.
-The tags would aslo be helping with keeping data organized and save some work from the individuals that maintain the app.
+The tags would also be helping with keeping data organized and save some work from the individuals that maintain the app.
 On top of that, the database and model would keep improving from user feedback as the database grows from user given images.
 To start a foundation for this, I will